brianglass/anastasis/files/26_september.md

 **E**ver pure Bearer of God you released humanity from the bond of the ancient condemnation; therefore I implore you, release every bond of wickedness of my heart, binding me with the divine love of the Creator.

-**D**eck my heart, made gloomy by the dishonour of offences, with radiance, Mother of God, who gave birth to the splendour of the Father’s glory,<a href="#_ftn63" id="_ftnref63"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[63]</span></a> and make me a partaker of everlasting glory, that with faith I may glorify you.
+**D**eck my heart, made gloomy by the dishonour of offences, with radiance, Mother of God, who gave birth to the splendour of the Father’s glory,<a href="#_ftn63" id="_ftnref63">[63]</a> and make me a partaker of everlasting glory, that with faith I may glorify you.

 **Of the Saint.
 Same Irmos.**

 Like a flash of light passing through the inhabited world, you appeared, blessed Saint, shining on the world with the radiance of chastity, the brightness of virginity and the doctrines of true religion, beloved of Christ our God.

-Purified in body, soul and mind, you proclaimed the heavenly Gospel of Christ, and having become a companion of the Angels, you now cry out: All you works, bless the Lord!<a href="#_ftn64" id="_ftnref64"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[64]</span></a>
+Purified in body, soul and mind, you proclaimed the heavenly Gospel of Christ, and having become a companion of the Angels, you now cry out: All you works, bless the Lord!<a href="#_ftn64" id="_ftnref64">[64]</a>

 You have become a radiant votive offering and a godly ornament of the heavenly temple and throne of perception and dwelling of wisdom, instrument of theology, as you sing: All you works, highly exalt the Lord!